tastyigniter/docs/extend/forms.md

 ],
 ```

-The following options are available for the `markdown` field type:
+The following options are available for the `markdown` form widget type:

 - `mode`: The editor view mode.
 Options are `tab` or `split`.
 Default is `tab`.